Levi Woodbury: Legacy

-Woodbury is one of the few individuals to have held a constitutional office in all three branches of the U.S. government and one of three people to have held a constitutional office in all three branches and also having served as a U.S. governor (the others being Salmon P. Chase and James F. Byrnes).
+Woodbury is one of the few individuals to have held a constitutional office in all three branches of the U.S. government and one of seven people to have held a constitutional office in all three branches and also having served as a U.S. governor.
 Named in his honor are Woodbury County, Iowa; Woodbury, Minnesota; Woodbury, Tennessee; Woodbury Avenue in Portsmouth, New Hampshire; Woodbury School in Salem, New Hampshire; and several ships called the USS Woodbury.
 He is featured on a New Hampshire historical marker (number 43) along New Hampshire Route 136 in Francestown.
 His daughter Mary married Montgomery Blair, Abraham Lincoln's Postmaster General.
 His son Charles L. Woodbury was a lawyer who served as United States Attorney for the District of Massachusetts and served on the New Hampshire House of Representatives and the Massachusetts General Court.